Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Adaptation laws with momentum

 \subsection{A momentum algorithm for nonlinearly parameterized adaptive control}

-We now use the development in Section~\ref{ssec:comp} to present a new momentum algorithm applicable when the unknown parameters appear nonlinearly in the dynamics.
-We begin with an analogy to statistics.
+We now use the development in Proposition~\ref{prop:int_ho} to present a momentum algorithm applicable when the unknown parameters appear nonlinearly in the dynamics.
+An analogy to methods for learning generalized linear models in statistics and machine learning is explored in Appendix~\ref{app2:glms}.

-Generalized linear model (GLM) regression is an extension of linear regression where the data is assumed to be generated by a function of the form $f(\bx) = u(\bw^\T\bx)$ for a known ``link function'' $u$ and unknown parameters $\bw$.
-The first computationally and statistically efficient algorithm for this problem -- the GLM-Tron of~\citet{glmtron} -- assumes that $u$ is Lipschitz and monotonic, much like Assumption \ref{assmp:tyukin}.